-- a) In an election year, the annual meeting of the Council shall be held on or within 14 days following the day on which the councillors elected take office. - b) In a year which is not an election year, the annual meeting of the Council shall be held on such day in May as the Council decides. - c) If no other time is fixed, the annual meeting of the Council shall take place at 6pm. - d) In addition to the annual meeting of the Council, at least three other ordinary meetings shall be held in each year on such dates and times as the Council decides. - e) The first business conducted at the annual meeting of the Council shall be the election of the Chairman and Vice-Chairman (if there is one) of the Council. - f) The Chairman of the Council, unless he has resigned or becomes disqualified, shall continue in office and preside at the annual meeting until his successor is elected at the next annual meeting of the Council. - g) The Vice-Chairman of the Council, if there is one, unless he resigns or becomes disqualified, shall hold office until immediately after the election of the Chairman of the Council at the next annual meeting of the Council. - h) In an election year, if the current Chairman of the Council has not been re-elected as a member of the Council, he shall preside at the annual meeting until a successor Chairman of the Council has been elected.
-The current Chairman of the Council shall not have an original vote in respect of the election of the new Chairman of the Council but shall give a casting vote in the case of an equality of votes. - i) In an election year, if the current Chairman of the Council has been reelected as a member of the Council, he shall preside at the annual meeting until a new Chairman of the Council has been elected.
-He may exercise an original vote in respect of the election of the new Chairman of the Council and shall give a casting vote in the case of an equality of votes.
+- a) In an election year, the annual meeting of the Council shall be held on or within 14 days following the day on which the councillors elected take office. - b) In a year which is not an election year, the annual meeting of the Council shall be held on such day in May as the Council decides. - c) If no other time is fixed, the annual meeting of the Council shall take place at 6pm. - d) In addition to the annual meeting of the Council, at least three other ordinary meetings shall be held in each year on such dates and times as the Council decides. - e) The first business conducted at the annual meeting of the Council shall be the election of the Chair and Vice-Chair (if there is one) of the Council. - f) The Chair of the Council, unless having resigned or become disqualified, shall continue in office and preside at the annual meeting until a successor is elected at the next annual meeting of the Council. - g) The Vice-Chair of the Council, if there is one, unless having resigned or become disqualified, shall hold office until immediately after the election of the Chair of the Council at the next annual meeting of the Council. - h) In an election year, the current Chair of the Council shall, if having not been re-elected as a member of the Council, preside at the annual meeting until a successor Chair of the Council has been elected.
+The current Chair of the Council shall not have an original vote in respect of the election of the new Chair of the Council but shall give a casting vote in the case of an equality of votes. - In an election year, the current Chair of the Council shall, having been reelected as a member of the Council, shall preside at the annual meeting until a new Chair of the Council has been elected, and may exercise an original vote in respect of the election of the new Chair of the Council and shall give a casting vote in the case of an equality of votes.